 There many ways to finance a business.
-The right one for you depends on your business needs, credit and situation.
-Here are the business financing sources to look into.
+The right one for you depends on your business needs, credit, and situation.
+Here are some business financing sources to look into.

 How can you finance your business?